openmaptiles/openmaptiles-tools/docker/import-osm/README.md

 Use standard Postgres [environment variables](https://www.postgresql.org/docs/current/libpq-envars.html) to connect, such as `PGHOST`, `PGDATABASE`, `PGUSER`, `PGPASSWORD`, `PGPORT`.
 All are required except for `PGPORT`.

+To customize the zoom level used to expire tiles, use the environnement variable `EXPIRETILES_ZOOM` (default to 14).
+See the [imposm documentation on tiles expiration](https://imposm.org/docs/imposm3/latest/tutorial.html#expire-tiles).

 For backward compatibility the script also supports `POSTGRES_HOST`, `POSTGRES_DB`, `POSTGRES_USER`, `POSTGRES_PASSWORD`, and `POSTGRES_PORT`, but they are not recommended.